 What is the current price / NAV of Bank of India Large & Mid Cap Fund?

-The current NAV of Bank of India Large & Mid Cap Fund is ₹104.72, as of 4th December 2025.What are the returns of Bank of India Large & Mid Cap Fund?
+The current NAV of Bank of India Large & Mid Cap Fund is ₹97.68, as of 20th March 2026.What are the returns of Bank of India Large & Mid Cap Fund?

 What are the top 5 sectoral holdings of Bank of India Large & Mid Cap Fund?